Working Groups

 Reparations

-This working group, in partnership with the Reparations Finance Lab, seeks to explore and understand the legacy of the transatlantic slave trade, Jim Crow, legal segregation, denying of wealth building opportunities for Black people, and the role of the private sector in these undesirable outcomes.
+This working group, in partnership with the Reparations Finance Lab, explored and learnt about the legacy of the transatlantic slave trade, Jim Crow, legal segregation, denying of wealth building opportunities for Black people, and the role of the private sector in these undesirable outcomes.